United Tech sees 2013 profit up about 13 percent

 United Tech expects 2013 revenue to reach $64 billion to $65 billion, an 11 percent rise from the $58 billion it now expects for 2012.
 Wall Street had expected sales to reach $66.4 billion next year.

-It forecast organic sales -- a measure that excludes the effects of acquisitions and currency fluctuations -- to rise 3 percent to 5 percent.
+It forecast organic sales -- a measure that excludes the effect of acquisitions and currency fluctuations -- to rise 3 percent to 5 percent.

 This has been an eventful year for the Hartford, Connecticut-based company.
 In July, United Technologies closed its largest-ever acquisition, the $16.5 billion takeover of aircraft components maker Goodrich.
 It sold several smaller operations to help fund the deal after Wall Street objected to Chenevert’s initial financing plan of selling shares.